mickymix/openhab-docs/installation/qnap.md

 1. Go to the "App Center" and remove the app like any other.

-2. Additionally if wanted or needed, please remove the folders "addons", "conf" and "userdata" from the your directory, eg. "openHAB2" share or "Public"/openHAB2
+2. Additionally if wanted or needed, please remove the folders "addons", "conf" and "userdata" from the your directory, eg. "openHAB" share or "Public/openHAB"
    If you have installed openHAB2 to `.qpkg` (see "How to install", third option) then all files get removed automatically.

 ## Known issues